This page includes Amazon affiliate links.

 Accepting isn't Pretending All is Fine

 Everyone looks at this diagnosis from a different viewpoint, depending on the angle you started from.
 Some may see this as an amazing answer.
 Some may be broadsided with a diagnosis after no real health concerns.
-But whatever angle you approach it from, gluten-free eating (and preparing) doesn’t start out as an “oh this is easy” thing.
+But whatever angle you approach it from, gluten-free eating (and preparing) doesn’t usually start out as an oh-this-is-easy thing.
 It takes time to get there.